rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 2. **Key features:**
     - Automatic tuning / forcing last good plan
     - Query Store
-3. **Workload:** Single analytic query executed on WideWorldImporters database
+3. **Workload:** Single analytic query executed on [WideWorldImporters](../../../databases/wide-world-importers) database
-4. **Programming Language:** .NET C#, T-SQL, JavaScript
+4. **Programming Language:** T-SQL, .NET C#, JavaScript
 5. **Author:** Jovan Popovic [jovanpop-msft]

-There are two scenarios that can be used in demo:
+There are two ways to demonstrate the feature using this sample:
- - Level 300: T-SQL Sample that simulates workload using T-SQL commands and shows results using dynamic management views.
+ - Level 300 demo: T-SQL code that simulates workload using T-SQL commands and shows results using dynamic management views.
- - Level 200: ASP.NET Sample that simulates workload using AJAX requests sent to web server and shows results in the web page.
+ - Level 100-200 demo: ASP.NET application that simulates workload using AJAX requests sent to web server and shows results in the web page.
+Optionally use Query Store UI in SQL Server Management Studio to show performance regressions.

 <a name=before-you-begin></a>